-If the terms and provisions of the certificate of coverage (issued to you) are different from the policy (issued to the policyholder), the policy will govern.
-Your coverage may be cancelled or changed in whole or in part under the terms and provisions of the policy.
+If the terms and provisions of the certificate of coverage (issued to you) are different from the Summary of Benefits (issued to the Employer), the Summary of Benefits will govern.
+The Summary of Benefits may be changed in whole or in part.
+Only an officer or registrar of Unum can approve a change.
+The approval must be in writing and endorsed on or attached to the Summary of Benefits.
+Any other person, including an agent, may not change the Summary of Benefits or waive any part of it.

-The policy is delivered in and is governed by the laws of the governing jurisdiction.
+The Summary of Benefits is delivered in and is governed by the laws of the governing jurisdiction.

-For purposes of effective dates and ending dates under the group policy, all days begin at 12:01 a.m. and end at 12:00 midnight at the Policyholder's address.
+For purposes of effective dates and ending dates under the group Summary of Benefits, all days begin at 12:01 a.m. and end at 12:00 midnight at the Employer's address.

-Unum Life Insurance Company of America 2211 Congress Street Portland, Maine 04122 The insurance policy under which this certificate is issued is not a policy of Workers' Compensation Insurance.
-You should consult your Employer to determine whether your employer is a subscriber to the Workers' Compensation system.
+Unum Life Insurance Company of America 2211 Corgress Street Portland, Maine 04122 .stin The insurance policy under which this certificate is issued is not a policy of